 Mid 2011 América Móvil purchase acquired 20% of the shares of StarOne S.A. from GE Satellite Holdings LLC, Embratel owning the remaining 80%.

 In 2013 Star One ordered two satellites, Star One C4 and Star One D1, from Space Systems/Loral (SS/L) to meet new infrastructure demands in Brazil.
 Star One C4 was launched in July 2015 and Star One D1 was launched in 2016.

 Star One D1 is equipped with C-, Ku-, and Ka-band payloads and will be used for telecommunications, television broadcast, broadband, Internet access, and other services such as digital inclusion in Brazil and in the Latin American region.
 Star One D1 will be the first satellite of Star One’s fourth generation and will support the Olympic Games in 2016 that will take place in Rio de Janeiro.

 Late 2013 América Móvil Group revelaed plans to merge its various Brazilian telecoms assets, Mobile provider Claro Brasil, broadband provider NETServicos and international communications provider Embratel, in a bid to reduce overall operational costs.

 In 2017 Embratel Star One ordered the Star One D2 multiple-payload telecommunications satellite from Space Systems/Loral (SS/L).
 The 6,200kgs satellite, will carry commercial C-, Ku- and Ka-band capacity, along with a military X-band payload and is covering South- and Central-America regions, including Mexico and parts of the Atlantic Ocean.
-The company also secured a 2019 launch slot with launch provider Arianespace using an Ariane 5 rocket.
-The launch is targetted for February 2021.
+The Star One D2 satellite was launched on July 30th 2021 on an Ariane 5 launch vehicle operated by launch provider Arianespace.

 All trademarks, logos and images mentioned and showed on this page are property of their respective owners.